 Dworkin’s research and outreach focuses on risk-taking among adolescents and college students, promoting positive family development, parenting adolescents and college students, and the role of technology in these relationships.
 A critical piece of her work is developing research-based outreach services to promote positive family development.

-Parenting 2.0, is a collaborative project designed to gain a better understanding of the ways in which, and the reasons that parents use technology; and to better understand the outcomes from parents’ use of technology.
+A collaborative project designed to gain a better understanding of the ways in which, and the reasons that parents use technology; and to better understand the outcomes from parents’ use of technology.

 A collaboration between the University of MN, Kentucky State University, and Tennessee State University, U Connect uses a three state model to address the critical concerns of middle school-aged children in historically vulnerable and marginalized populations.